-In 50-ies. the last century, light-emitting diodes, were not designed to operate at room temperature and should be dipped in liquid nitrogen so they could work.
-The first light-emitting diodes can be purchased allocated to light only in the infrared range, and in spite of this, in a short time found them a use in photoelectric sensors.
-In 1971, through the development of better semiconductor materials, LEDs have started to be produced in the colors green, orange and yellow.
-Thus, the first lamp warning LED.
-Only in 1993.
-Shuji Nakamura created the first blue LED and improved the green led is indium gallium ingan.
-Then he developed also the diode white.
+In the 1950s, light-emitting diodes were not designed to work at room temperature and had to be immersed in liquid nitrogen to work at all.
+The first commercially available light-emitting diodes emitted light only in the infrared, yet they were soon used in photoelectric sensors.
+In 1971, with the development of better semiconductor materials, diodes began to be produced in green, orange, and yellow.
+This led to the development of the first LED signal lamps.
+It was not until 1993 that Shuji Nakamura created the first blue LED and improved the green InGaN diode.
+Then he also developed the white LED.

-Constant development of LEDs
+Continuous development of LEDs

-Specification and construction
+Specification and design

-Scratches on the glass
+A scratch on the glass

 Thanks to the simple design and lack of backlighting, mass production costs are significantly lower compared to LCD displays and plasma panels.
 Lower power consumption also affects the lower cost of ownership of OLED displays.
 Thanks to the use of a transparent substrate, the display can show the image from both sides, which gives a virtually unlimited viewing angle.
 There is, of course, a "but" in the whole palette of advantages - it's the lifespan of organic materials, susceptibility to environmental factors, and the higher power consumption of LCD screens when displaying white and bright elements.
 The blue OLED diode can end its life after about 5000h.